mathspp/mathspp/pages/02.blog/p002-a-bag-full-of-numbers/item.en.md

 title: "Problem #002 - a bag full of numbers"
 ---

-Two friends were bored and decided to play a game... a mathematical game!
+Two friends were bored and decided to play a game... a mathematical game with a paper bag!

 ===